Lasso: History

 “How to work with the lassoed bull ” by Gregorio de Tapia y Salcedo (1643).

+A similar method was also used by the Jarocho of “Tierra-Caliente” Veracruz.
+Jarocho were vaqueros of the Veracruz region of mulato and African descent.
+Their saddle did not have a horn since a garrocha was their primary tool when working with cattle but rather a heavy, crude saddle, with long corazas (embossed leather covering), without tapaderas (stirrup coverings) on the stirrups, and was overloaded with ornaments.
+Their reata or lazo was called peal (unlike the reata of the Charros), and was tied to their horse's tail, and was made of twisted, not braided, rawhide, dried in the sun and softened with tallow.

-The first documented evidence of cattle roping from horseback would not appear until 1643, in the book —Exercicios de la Gineta— a book about jineta (Note: An Arab or African riding method in which the rider rode with shorter stirrups, with his legs bent, allowing the rider a more direct and precise contact of the "lower aids" with the horse's sides, sitting firmly in the center of the saddle, keeping the feet firmly resting on the stirrups; it was the typical riding method of light cavalry.
-This form of riding was introduced to Spain by the Moors, and the Spaniards introduced it to Mexico in the 16th century where it was refined and perfected gaining greater prominence, acquiring a distinct “New World” style and form.) horsemanship by Gregorio de Tapia y Salcedo a Caballero of the Order of Santiago.
+The first documented evidence of cattle roping from horseback would not appear until 1643, in Exercicios de la Gineta, a book about jineta (Note: An Arab or African riding method in which the rider rode with shorter stirrups, with his legs bent, allowing the rider a more direct and precise contact of the "lower aids" with the horse's sides, sitting firmly in the center of the saddle, keeping the feet firmly resting on the stirrups; it was the typical riding method of light cavalry.
+This form of riding was introduced to Spain by the Moors, and the Spaniards introduced it to Mexico in the 16th century where it was refined and perfected gaining greater prominence, acquiring a distinct “New World” style and form.) horsemanship by Gregorio de Tapia y Salcedo, a caballero of the Order of Santiago.
 In it he describes how two Black slaves from the Americas performed an extraordinary feat in a bullring in Madrid during a bullfight.
 They entered on horseback each carrying in his hand a pole of 13 palmos (approx. 1.5 meters), that had one end of a rope made into a noose tied around it while the other end was fastened to their horse’s tail.
 As the bull was let out, the Black horsemen approached it and one placed the noose around the bull’s horns.
 He goes on to say that even though they sometimes failed at “roping” the bull they kept trying until they succeeded.
 Salcedo says that this peculiar feat caused great sensation among the people and the Royal Court indicating it was completely unknown in Spain, and continues on to say: